 Because of this, one very atypical tea break discussion has always stayed in my mind.
-Decades later, thanks to the invaluable and exhaustive resource of Corriepedia I can trace the precise episode that we were talking about – #3393, 5 June 1992.
-The reason why this conversation was so unusual is because we weren’t talking about Rita‘s marriage to Ted Sullivan, or Emily Bishop‘s protracted nervous breakdown, but how the programme was shot and the means by which the director (Alan Marsden, who only ever did two episodes) had conveyed plot information to the audience.
-A routine scene – “Don Brennan calls on Julie again who tells him that she’s seeing other men” – had not been shown from inside the living room where it was taking place, but partially observed though a window from Julie’s back garden.
+Decades later, thanks to the invaluable and exhaustive resource of Corriepedia I can trace the precise episode that we were talking about – #3395, 10 June 1992.
+The reason why this conversation was so unusual is because we weren’t talking about Rita‘s marriage to Ted Sullivan, or Emily Bishop‘s protracted nervous breakdown, but how the programme was shot and the means by which the director (Julian Farino) had conveyed plot information to the audience.
+A routine scene – “Don Brennan takes time out to track Julie Dewhurst down and give her lifts in the cab.
+She cooks him a meal when he persists being with her.” – had not been shown from inside the living room where it was taking place, but partially observed though a window from Julie’s back garden.
 What was all that about?
 We couldn’t understand what it was supposed to signify.
 Did this mean that somebody else was aware of Don’s actions and was spying on him?
 Surely not Ivy?
 If so, then why weren’t we subsequently shown who the watcher in the garden was?

 What none of us understood at the time was that the odd way that this scene had been realised was not because of anything to do with the story of Don Brennan’s hoped-for infidelity, but because the visual grammar of how Coronation Street was made was changing before our eyes.
 Although much of the appeal of, and emotional investment that the dedicated viewer places in, Coronation Street derives from a sense of familiarity and continuity, throughout the 1990s the form, structure and feel of the programme was actually radically, but largely invisibly, changing.
 What was most significant about the audience being placed in Julie Dewhurst’s garden was that momentarily – through an incidence of badly misjudged direction – the curtain was lifted and viewers such as my colleagues and myself were made aware of the changing ontology of Coronation Street as it occurred.